fxpio/composer-asset-plugin/README.md

   - repository redirects
 - Custom asset installers configurable in the root file `composer.json`
 - For Bower, all files defined in the section `ignore` will not be installed
+- Disable or replace the deleting of the ignore files for Bower
+- Enable manually the deleting of the ignore files for NPM
 - Compatible with commands:
   - `search` (bower only)
   - `show`